Family of Garda Adrian Donohoe awarded €1.3m damages

 Ms Deloughrey, a native of Co Clare, met her husband at the Garda Training College, Templemore, Co Tipperary.
 She had worked with the Garda National Immigration Bureau in Dundalk Garda station to which her 41-year-old husband had also been attached.

-Ms Deloughrey’s application for compensation for herself and the couple’s children was led by former attorney general Eoghan Fitzsimons SC and barrister Eamonn M J Coffey BL, who appeared with the family solicitors James McGuill and Company.
+Ms Deloughrey’s application for compensation for herself and the couple’s children was led by former attorney general Eoghan Fitzsimons SC and barrister Eamonn M J Coffey, who appeared with the family solicitors James McGuill and Company.

-Micheal O Scanaill SC, with barrister Joseph O’Sullivan BL, together with the State Solicitor’s Office, handled settlement negotiations over the past year on behalf of the Minister for Public Expenditure and Reform.
+Micheál Ó Scanaill SC, with barrister Joseph O’Sullivan, together with the State Solicitor’s Office, handled settlement negotiations over the past year on behalf of the Minister for Public Expenditure and Reform.

 Co Armagh man Aaron Brady (28) of New Road, Crossmaglen, has been charged with the capital murder of Det Garda Donohoe while acting in the course of his duty at Lordship Credit Union on January 25th, 2013.